Thought Distortions: Some Common Forms of Negative Self Talk

 9. Personalization

-When we Personalize, we blaming yourself for events outside of your control or taking responsibility for the negative behavior of others.
-When we fall into this cognitive distortion we assume everything is about US.
-Not only that, when we personalize, we truly believe that we are responsible for things that are often out of our control including other people’s behavior.
-This often leads to feelings of unwarranted guilt and well as reduced self compassion.
+When we Personalize, we blame ourselves for events outside of our control or take responsibility for the negative behavior of others.
+When we fall into this cognitive distortion, we assume everything is about us.
+Not only that but when we personalize, we truly believe that we are responsible for things that are often out of our control, including other people’s behavior.
+This often leads to feelings of unwarranted guilt and reduced self-compassion.

 Examples…